 Internet resources on assistive technologies and learning:

 Tools that work: Assistive technologies in the classroom:

 Transferring learning to everyday life: “Skills integrity”

-‘Skills integrity’ relates to the need to ensure that even if we provide a learner with accommodations, the learner is independently able to use that skill and or to use it to learn a more complex skill.
+‘Skills integrity’ relates to the need to ensure that even if we provide a learner with accommodations, the learner is independently able to use that skill.
+Or perhaps to use it to learn a more complex skill.
 A skill lacks integrity when it does not allow a learner to do either of these two things.
-An instructor may believe that they can ‘accommodate’ a learner who can’t spell, by giving the learner the correct spelling or by correcting the learner’s work.
+An instructor may believe that they can ‘accommodate’ a learner who can’t spell; by giving the learner the correct spelling or by correcting the learner’s work.

-This is not an appropriate accommodation since when the instructor is not present the learner is unable to produce a correctly spelled passage.
-However, if the instructor teaches the learner how to use a hand held spell checker, or a computer spell checker, and ensures that the learner has sufficient knowledge of grammar, spelling rules, spelling tricks and other strategies to work out how a word is spelled, the learner is then independent.
+Furthermore, this is not an appropriate accommodation since when the instructor is not present the learner is unable to produce a correctly spelled passage.
+However, if the instructor teaches the learner how to use a hand held spell checker; or a computer spell checker, and ensures that the learner has sufficient knowledge of grammar, spelling rules, spelling tricks as well as other strategies to work out how a word is spelled; the learner is then independent.

 While the learner still has significant spelling problems they can produce independently a correctly spelled piece of work.
 The integrity of the skill is then said to remain intact.
 (Hatt, 2001, p.
 7)